Multiphysics versus FEA

 What’s the benefit?
 Full flexibility in your modeling.
 That is why, when it comes to pioneering applications in multiphysics, COMSOL Multiphysics users have always come first.
 Just have a look through the COMSOL Conference papers and presentations, and you’ll see an incredibly broad range of combinations of physics and mathematical models.

 When you look at the big picture, there are even more benefits: a uniform workflow and the cross-pollination of innovative ideas, just to mention two.
-It is COMSOL’s patented multiphysics technology that makes this all possible, and will continue to provide a platform of innovation for computational scientists and engineers everywhere.
+It is the patented multiphysics technology of COMSOL that makes this all possible, and will continue to provide a platform of innovation for computational scientists and engineers everywhere.

 February 26, 2013 at 3:50 am